vandanaramesh14/CS-7641Machine-Learning-Project/index.md

   <img src="sentiment_imgs/sentiment_borough.png" width="400" />
 </p>

 For the other three cities, the polarity distributions of the reviews written in English looked very similar to those of New York with most reviews being very positive.
 However, while the Amsterdam and Bristol datasets had most reviews written in English, almost half of the reviews in the Hong Kong dataset were written in Chinese or Korean.
 This distribution of languages in the Hong Kong reviews likely introduced increased error to our Hong Kong analysis and may have contributed to the weak model perfomances.
-The distrbution graph can be found below:
+The distribution graph can be found below:

 <p align="center">
   <img src="sentiment_imgs/hk_review_lang_dist.png" width="500"/>